g0v/addressbook-data-converter/README.md

 ## Update Source Properties

+You should run this command after adding new rawdata source in `config.ls`.

 ```
 $ lsc update-data-index.ls
 ```

 ## Generate Final Data

 The database name for building is `mydb` by default and you don't need to create it manually.
 The `make boot` command will do it.